sketchytech/json-book/README.md

 Even if you don't want to implement the structures and parsers as they are, the methodology and simplicity behind them will hopefully inspire.

 Aims to incorporate:

-- automated note numbering
+- automated note numbering and dynamic ordering for flexible placement of notes within a document's structure
 - reference linking (see reference-structure-outline.txt)
 - built-in support for multi-lingual books
 - indexing by hashtags - see http://sketchytech.blogspot.co.uk/2013/02/hashtags-not-hyperlinks-index-of-future.html
+- note taking and note export
+- save to EPUB
+- save to PDF

 Next things to add and amend:

 - continue extending and implementing class/object structure to PHP
 - add parsing function for hyperlinks
-- add parsing function for notes
+- extend parsing function for notes, to include conversion of notes in XML without requiring data to be altered from typical paired (HTML) structures like \<sup\>1\</sup\> (in text) and \<ol\>\<li\>\</li\>\</ol\> at end of document
+- parsing of (XML) reference list to be developed for conversion into json-book form from typical structures, e.g. author, initials (date) Book Title.
+Place: Publisher.

 After the "next things":

-- begin working on chapter level parsing
-- handle blockquotes, titles, subtitles, images
+- handle blockquotes better, start provision for images, tables (CSV structure?)

 Note: The initial parser is written in PHP for convenience but will be adapted to other languages and scripts (including JavaScript and Objective-C for iOS)